-A Case Study On Capsule Filling – Improving Performance, Effectiveness and ProductivityPrint
+Case Studies in Capsule Filling – Improving Performance, Effectiveness and ProductivityPrint

 Capsugel, as one of the leading suppliers of empty capsules for the pharmaceutical industry has an in-depth knowledge of their customer base with a wide variety of capsule filling equipment and an extensive range of filling ingredients.
 Capsugel can attest that profitability and manufacturing can be done with the right mixture of the formulation, capsule and filing equipment.
 Optimizing the manufacturing process to exploit fully the integrity of the capsule and consistency makes sense.
 Understanding the influence that each one has can help prevent problems during development and lead to improved efficiency and greater productivity.

-The company’s manufacturing cost is driven by the raw material, product processing, expense and yields or finished products.
-The raw material includes the cost of the material itself as well as the different tests conducted to ensure the formulation content, safety and effectiveness.
-One can achieve cost savings by working with reliable suppliers that have known and established testing methods.
-By collaborating with a reliable vendor, one can reduce the cost of testing which can increase lead-time, lower inventory levels, free up working capital and lower holding costs such as insurances and taxes.
+The raw material costs includes the cost of the material itself as well as the different tests conducted to ensure the formulation content, safety and effectiveness.
+Cost savings can be realised by working with reliable suppliers that have established and certified quality testing methods.
+Working with a reliable vendor can reduce the cost of testing which can increase lead-time, lower inventory levels, free up working capital and lower holding costs such as insurances and taxes.

 A New Look on Capsule Filling – Speed vs. Yields

-“Time is money” certainly holds true in whatever business or industry one belongs to.
-In order to deliver one’s product, the company has to pay for its facilities, which not only include the place but also labor and utilities, the cost of which can fluctuate depending on the volume produced not to mention insurance and other fixed costs such as rent and insurance.
-When more products are produced, the cost is reduced even when one is using the same equipment and number of working employees.
-That said, the time to manufacture goods can be broken into 2 variables – uptime and equipment throughput.
+The old phrase “Time is money” continues to apply in today’s demanding businesses.
+To deliver a finished product a company has to pay for labour and utilities, the cost of which can fluctuate depending on the volume produced – along with other fixed costs such as rent and insurance.
+When more products are produced, manufacturing cost is less using the same equipment and people as before.
+Note that time to manufacture can be broken into two controllable variables – uptime and equipment throughput.

 In a review conducted by the Capsugel Technical Service team, an increase of 2/3 yield resulted to an incremental 2 to 4%.
 Although some changes are conducted using complex solutions, the majority saw the importance of training personnel as well as maintenance of the filling equipment.